Batch Processing in Paraview¶

 view.Representations.append(bar)

-Interacting with time
+Interacting with Time¶

-field to the specified time.
-The available times can be accessed by on the source data itself.
-Here we using the last time step available.
-After changing the time step, you must call Render
+To change the time shown in the rendering window, set the view.ViewTime field to the specified time.
+The available times can be accessed on the source data itself.
+Here we are using the last time step available.
+After changing the time step, you must call Render.

 view.ViewTime = field_reader.TimestepValues[-1]